 The guiding principle behind the Community Partnership Program is to work hand-in-hand with community residents, local community groups, service providers and local government to encourage and develop new approaches to problem-solving around abuse and neglect.
 The intent is to weave a safety net for struggling children and their families by supporting them with the professional services that the Administration for Children's Services, Community Providers, and Community Based Organizations can provide.

 The Staten Island Community Partnership Program falls under the purview of the Division of Child and Family Well-being, part of the Office of Community Engagement and Partnerships of the Administration for Children's Services.
 This division will promote well-being, opportunities and access to resources and will work collaboratively throughout the agency and with our partners to build the assets and reliance of our children, families and communities.
 Working collaboratively with our partner agencies, organizations and community members, it will develop new ways for families to access information, services, resources and community supports.

-Comprised of various service providers, city agencies, grassroots organizations and participating residents.
-Our goals are:
+Comprised of various service providers, city agencies, grassroots organizations, and participating residents.
+Our goals are to: